mjstewart/rejig/README.md

 user defined comments can only exist before any pragmas or module header as is the case for a legal title.
 A parse error or unexpected results will occur if comments are randomly added in the middle of import / export declarations (excluding auto generated `rejig` comments for `--titles` etc.)

+## 5. Weird stuff is happening

+The parser implements the very basics of haskell 98 module header syntax.
+This means that its very possible not every form of syntax is supported.

+The best advice I can give is, change your source code to match the format that the examples provide so the parser is happy, or create an issue if it looks like a bug and I'll happily take a look.

 # Implementation